divolte/divolte-collector/docs/configuration.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
   When shutting down, the server will wait for existing HTTP requests to complete.
-This setting controls how long the server will wait before shutting down anyway even if there are still some HTTP requests underway.
+This setting controls how long the server will wait before shutting down anyway even if some HTTP requests are still underway.
 :Default:
   2 minutes
 :Example: